kimierik/conversationTreeHelper/README.md

-# conversation tree builder tool
+# Conversation tree builder tool
 Tool for making conversation trees that compiles into a single C header file.

+## motivation
+The goal of this is to help making text based games with large conversation trees less tedious and give the developper a way to compile the conversation tree to a native langauge.

 # cli utility